plone/plone.api/docs/content.md

 ## Get parent objects

-You can get all parents of a content object (from immediate parent to the portal root) using the {meth}`api.content.get_parents` method.
+You can get all parents of a content object (from immediate parent to the portal root) using the {func}`api.content.get_parents` function.

 ```python
 from plone import api